borntofrappe/borntofrappe/src/blog/attribute-preference.md

 I can appreciate the sentiment, but much less the consequences of this choice.

-SVG being a way to draw images, style is inherently part of the syntax.
-In the body of the `<svg>` element you are able to declare several effects like linear gradients.
+SVG being a way to draw images, style is inherently tied to the format.
+In the body of the `<svg>` element you may design effects like linear gradients.

 ```html
 <linearGradient id="gradient">